okaanyildiz/react-tailwind-github-finder-app/README.md

 2) So we’ll add another case as “SET_LOADING” And that case will set loading if we wait for the response.
 3) Go to the GithubContext.js.
 Beneath the fetchUsers() function, add the setLoading() function.
 This function will trigger the dispatch({type: SET_LOADING}).
 4) Call the setLoading() function from the top of the fetchUsers() function.
+5) Go to GithubReducer.js and add SET_LOADING as a new case.
-5) Now we can get rid of fetchUsers().
+6) Now we can get rid of fetchUsers().
-6) Fetching some user’s data was only for testing the App.
+7) Fetching some user’s data was only for testing the App.
 So we don’t need them anymore.
-7) Go to UserResults.jsx.
+8) Go to UserResults.jsx.
 Delete the entire useEffect hook.
 Delete the fetchUsers from useContext hook.
 Remove the useEffect from the import statements.
-8) Now we cannot see the default 30 first at home page anymore.
+9) Now we cannot see the default 30 first at home page anymore.
 Next thing we’re going to do is to make the UserSearch component.

 GithubContext.js :
 ```